Battles along the Railways in 1918

 Stabilising the situation until in beginning of April they wiped out Finnish Red Guard and Russian units in their area capturing their plentiful weaponry.
 In middle of April White Army transferred large amount of troops to Karelian Isthmus for its second large offensive of this war.
 This second attack rolled across Isthmus to the south first cutting Viipuri - Petrograd railway and moved to capture Viipuri.
 Once operations of White Army ended in Karelian Isthmus it controlled the area totally and the last remaining units of Red Guards located to Kymenlaakso had no land connection to Russia.

-First (and last?) improvised armoured train that the Reds manufactured in Fredriksberg Works, the so-called "armoured train of riflemen", was sent to this front.
+First (and probably last, since the rest were apparently somewhat primitive but proper armoured trains) armed train that the Reds equipped in Fredriksberg Works, the so-called "armoured train of riflemen", was sent to this front.
 Crew of this train was from Helsinki Red Guard.
 Early on this train contained (presumably) only thin-skinned locomotive and boxcar, whose walls had been reinforced and loopholes added to its walls for rifles.
 Later in the front the Reds added the train artillery wagon (likely Ukrainski Revolutsija / Putilovian) and separate box wagon (used to transport ammunition).
 In beginning of March the Reds in Antrea received also more standard-like armoured train build in Fredriksberg.
 Besides these Finnish made armoured trains most of the war likely also Russian heavy armoured train stationed in Viipuri operated in Karelian Isthmus.